 - Kilawin: It involves briefly cooking meat or fish in another method—like poaching, boiling, or grilling—then dressing it with an acidic mixture.

 - Paksiw: A cooking method that involves stewing meat or fish in vinegar and aromatics.
-Paksiw na Lechon(roasted pig), Paksiw na Isda (fish), and Paksiw na Pata (pork leg) are some of the popular ones.
+Paksiw na Lechon, Paksiw na Isda, and Paksiw na Pata are some of the popular ones.

-- Ensaladang Talong (Filipino Eggplant Salad): A salad with grilled or roasted eggplant, tomatoes, and onions tossed with vinegar and sautéed shrimp paste.
+- Ensaladang Talong: A salad with grilled or roasted eggplant, tomatoes, and onions tossed with vinegar and sautéed shrimp paste.
+Ensaladang Mangga and Ensaladang Itlog na Maalat are other variations.

-- Achara (Pickled Green Papaya): Julienned vegetables such as green papaya and carrots soaked in vinegar, salt, and sugar brine.
+- Achara: Julienned vegetables such as green papaya and carrots pickled in a vinegar, salt, and sugar brine.
+Ampalaya Achara is a variation with bitter melon.

-- Sweet and Sour: A stir-fry with meatballs or chunks of pork, chicken, or fish stir-fried with a sweet and tangy sauce made with vinegar, ketchup, soy sauce, sugar, and aromatics.
-It is often cooked with bell peppers, carrots, onions, and pineapple.
+- Sweet and Sour: A stir-fry with meatballs or chunks of pork, chicken, or fish stir-fried with a sweet and tangy sauce made with vinegar, ketchup, soy sauce, and sugar.

 Other ingredient guides you may like